Hydrate Fast the Right Way (Hint: It Isn’t Just H20)

 Dehydration sets in when your body loses more fluids than it’s taken in.
 More than half of the human body is made of water, so even a small deficit can be harmful.
 Losing as little as 1.5 percent of your body’s water can lead to fatigue, thirst, and a mouth that feels as arid as the Nevada desert.

-Your strategies for rehydrating depend on how much fluid you’ve lost.
-For mild dehydration, drinking water and electrolytes—essential minerals like sodium, calcium, and potassium—can relieve symptoms in as little as 5 to 10 minutes, according to the Cleveland Clinic.
+The best way to rehydrate depends on how much fluid you’ve lost.
+For mild dehydration, drinking water and electrolytes—essential minerals like sodium, chloride, calcium, magnesium, phosphorus, bicarbonate, and potassium—can relieve symptoms in as little as 5 to 10 minutes, according to the Cleveland Clinic.

 If you’ve developed a headache and muscle cramps, you’re veering into moderate dehydration territory.
-Drinking fluids can help, but if you start to feel confused, faint, or struggle to breathe, get to an urgent care or ER, stat.
+Drinking fluids can help you hydrate quickly, but if you start to feel confused, faint, or struggle to breathe, get to an urgent care or ER, stat.
 You may need IV fluids, says Susan Greene, ACE certified Nutrition Specialist, health coach, and personal trainer.

 You should start to feel better within about 45 minutes of getting IV fluids, but it can take several hours for you to feel back to normal, and up to three days to completely replenish lost fluids, Greene says.